mir-group/phoebe/doc/sphinx/source/tutorials/elWanTransport.rst

 * Test the convergence of the electronic transport with respect to ab-initio results, in particular with respect to the k/q-point sampling.

-* Check the convergence of the electronic transport results with respect to the parameters @ref kMesh and, if applicable, the @ref smearingWidth.
+* Check the convergence of the electronic transport results with respect to the parameters :ref: `kMesh` and, if applicable, the :ref: `smearingWidth`.